lopeselio/aptos-sigil/README.md

 # Sigil Game Platform - Aptos Smart Contract

-A decentralized gaming open source public good on Aptos that allows publishers to register games, players to create profiles, and submit scores on-chain.
+A decentralized gaming open source public good on Aptos that allows publishers to register games, players to create profiles, submit scores on-chain, and compete on dynamic leaderboards.

+## 🎮 Features

+- **Game Management** - Publishers can register games with unique IDs
+- **Player Profiles** - Players create on-chain profiles with usernames
+- **Score Submission** - Submit and track scores for any registered game
+- **Leaderboards** - Dynamic, gas-optimized leaderboards with configurable ranking
+- **Events** - All actions emit events for easy indexing

 ## 📋 Prerequisites